Courtesy of:- Ray Lo, and the Spurs List

-Ahmed pushed up a little more until with five minutes left he brought on
+Ahmed pushed up a little more.
+With five minutes left Neighbour brought on

-Jones to play up front and Watson pushing into midfield.
+Jones to play up front and Watson pushed into midfield.
 The ninety minutes

-were up when Ahmed got the ball 25yds out on the left, turned, and hit a
+were up when Ahmed got the ball 25 yards out on the left.
+He turned and hit a

 speculative effort which curled in at the far post to gain a point.